-Forgotten today is the fact Davis was also convicted of Lincoln’s assassination by Stanton’s illegal military tribunal, the same one that hanged poor Mary Surratt, but at the time, Davis was in Union custody in Virginia and he was soon released without any trial.
+Forgotten today is the fact Davis was also convicted of the Lincoln assassination by Stanton’s illegal military tribunal, the same one that hanged poor Mary Surratt, but at the time, Davis was in Union custody in Virginia and he was soon released without any trial.
 This was because a trial would have opened even more wormholes in tribunal’s parade of manufactured evidence, something exposed soon enough during Johnson’s impeachment hearings and the trial of Confederate spy John Surratt, Booth’s courier who was captured in Egypt.
-Surratt’s mother, a complete innocent in the murder plot (although an intelligence asset reporting to Col. John Mosby), was swiftly hanged by Stanton’s military court as the primary scapegoat, yet her son, who was also a Confederate spook, walked free because there was no evidence linking him to the assassination.
+Surratt’s mother was a complete innocent in the murder plot, although she was an intelligence asset reporting to Col. John Mosby.
+No matter, she was swiftly hanged by Stanton’s military court as the primary scapegoat, while her son, a Confederate courier, walked free because there was no evidence linking him to the assassination.

-The only people who benefited from Lincoln’s death were the leaders of his own party, who quickly reversed his pledge of forgiveness and began looting the South to enrich themselves, something Lincoln had resisted.
+The only people who benefited from Lincoln’s death were the leaders of his own party, who quickly reversed his pledge of forgiveness and began looting the South to enrich themselves, something Lincoln was blocking.

 But the most overlooked aspect of this story was the shift in the financial center of power during Chase’s tenure.
 At the start of the Civil War, Philadelphia was the center of North American finance.
 Jay Cooke was a partner in E.W.
 Clark & Company during the Mexican War.
 By financing that war, the bank had risen to become one of the country’s most influential institutions.
 But in January 1861, Cooke and his brother-in-law created Jay Cooke & Company.
 By September of that year, the new firm was made the financial agent for all government loans and bonds, and the Civil War soon transformed it into the most powerful bank in the country.
 This was accomplished through the elevation of Cooke’s toadie Salmon Chase to the position of Secretary of Treasury.
 Cooke’s bank established branches in New York City and Washington DC during the war and prospered greatly.
 Strangely enough, however, within a decade Cooke was bankrupted through an immense railroad deal gone sour.
 In early 1874, Cooke received a letter from one of his former European executives, George B. Sargent, explaining the cause of the downfall of his once-prosperous company.
 “The negotiation of the 50 millions by the Darmstadt Bank, Sol Oppenheim and Company and Bischoffsheim and Goldsmith, was a sure and entire success had Mr. Fahnestock been at Cologne on the day agreed upon for the ratification of the contract instead of delaying the time for two days….
 The truth is, Mr. Cooke, that in the Northern Pacific business as well as in your regular business you were ruined and slaughtered by parties you believed to be your confidential friends….The second negotiation with the Union Bank of Vienna would have succeeded but for bad faith on the part of your London house.”